Skip to main content

 Step 4: Document Everything

 Keep detailed records of transactions, contracts, and communications.
 Accurate documentation serves as valuable evidence if disputes arise.
+Operating without a written contract can expose your business to significant legal risks.

 The MOI is a document required for companies in South Africa, outlining the rules governing the company and its relationships with shareholders.